Spy Fox: "Operation Ozone"

-Spy Fox 3: "Operation Ozone" is an adventure game developed by Humongous Entertainment and published by Infogrames, part of their "Junior Adventure" line and the final entry in the Spy Fox series of games.
+Spy Fox: "Operation Ozone" is an adventure game developed by Humongous Entertainment and published by Infogrames, part of their "Junior Adventure" line and the final entry in the Spy Fox series of games.
 The game follows the heroic Spy Fox as he prevents a villainess from opening a massive hole in the ozone layer.
 The game was released for computers in May 2001.
+In 2014, it was rereleased under the slightly modified title Spy Fox 3: "Operation Ozone".